-Programs and required courses classified as noncredit Career Development and College Preparation (CDCP) prepare students for employment or to be successful in college levelcredit coursework.
+Programs and required courses classified as noncredit Career Development and College Preparation (CDCP) prepare students for employment or to be successful in college level-credit coursework.
 In accordance with Title 5, § 55151 colleges may offer an approved sequence of noncredit courses that culminate in one of the following awards: Certificate of Competency, Certificate of Completion, or Adult High School Diploma.
-Once a program is chaptered approved, the noncredit courses that comprise a CDCP program will be eligible for enhanced funding pursuant to Education Code §§ 84750.5 and 84760.5.
-CDCP certificates can be awarded in the following four noncredit categories: elementary and secondary basic skills, workforce preparation, short-term vocational with high employment potential program, English as a second language and vocational English as a second language (see Title 5, § 55151).
-CDCP in the short-term vocational instructional domain requires Chancellor's Office review before chaptering.
+Once a program is approved and chaptered, the noncredit courses that comprise a CDCP program will be eligible for enhanced funding pursuant to Education Code §§ 84750.5 and 84760.5.
+CDCP certificates can be awarded in the following four noncredit categories: elementary and secondary basic skills, workforce preparation, short-term vocational with high employment potential program, English as a Second Language (ESL) and vocational English as a Second Language (ESL) (see Title 5, § 55151).
+CDCP programs in the short-term vocational instructional domain require Chancellor's Office review before chaptering.